 In other words: You're tired.
 Your kid is tired.
 Your partner is tired.
 Pick your battles and do whatever you can to keep things nice and simple...
-Also, you're on holiday, so try and enjoy the madness, bad dietary choices and sleepy cuddles after naps!!!
+Also, you're on holiday, so try and enjoy the madness, including the bad dietary choices and sleepy cuddles after naps!

 Without a doubt, taking melatonin and herbal sleeping tablets helped me personally adjust very quickly to a new time zone.
-My partner didn't take any and he did take quite a bit longer to adjust (but he was also getting up with our son in the night more) and I think if you have a jetlagged baby and one jetlag-free parent, you're practically winning the battle because at least you can deal with the grumpiness and all the energetic nap-dodging distractions you have to create and perform.
-I should probably add something here about checking with a medical practitioner before you self-medicate etc, but I'll just say be sensible.
+My partner didn't take any and he did take quite a bit longer to adjust (but he was also getting up with our son in the night more) and I think if you have a jet lagged toddler and one jet lag-free parent, you're practically winning the battle because at least you can deal with the grumpiness and all the energetic nap-dodging distractions you have to create and perform.
+I should probably add something here about checking with a medical practitioner before you self-medicate etc, so I'll just say be sensible.
 That should cover it.

-Now what tips do you have for helping kids with jetlag?
+Now what tips do you have for helping toddlers or babies with jet lag?
 I'd love to hear them!